 In August of 1979, nearly a year after Peterson's death, Gregg's M1 Procar, chassis 9403-1053, was ready for delivery, and flown from Munich to New York.
 As the year came to a close, Stella worked with Gregg to pen a livery for the car.
 The result was a striking M1, imbued with a powerful component of Frank Stella's "Polar Co-Ordinate" series, painted upon the car itself.
 As a canvas for the part of Stella's series, the car's colors and patterns continue to celebrate the life and accomplishments of the duo's dearly departed friend.
 The car was finally completed in early 1980.

 Gregg and Stella, of course, remained close; incredibly close, in fact.
 As to be expected, the next chapter in their story picks up with a race: the 1980 24 Hours of Le Mans.
 Gregg was set to race in a Porsche 924 GTS, and eager to watch, Stella joined.
-En route to the famous Le Mans circuit, with Stella in the passenger seat, Gregg encountered an oncoming car, and in an attempt to avoid it, crashed, just outside of Paris, France.
+En route to the famous Le Mans circuit, with Stella in the passenger seat, Gregg encountered an oncoming car, and in an attempt to avoid it, crashed, just outside of Paris, France which was very common according to the local accidents in the area at the time.
 Stella and Gregg recovered, or seemingly so.
 The only lasting damage was to Gregg's vision... astonishing, all things considered.

 Peter Gregg's history was sure to place him, and has in many respects, among the greatest racers to ever live.
 With four overall wins at the Daytona 24, two Trans-Am championships and six IMSA GTO championships under his belt, it comes as no surprise that his nickname was "Peter Perfect."
 Gregg, a Harvard grad, is also famous for having owned Brumos Porsche, where he sponsored and raced with the iconic Hurley Haywood.
 His career, at just 40 years old, was soaring.